 Stop trying to “tell” the customer what they want; instead ask them. and most importantly, accept that one person cannot decide what to change or not change.
 Surveys are simple to conduct and easy to measure the response data.
 Programs like Survey Monkey are easy to execute, but even more effective is to enlist the help of some of your key customers and prospects.
 Make sure you have decent sample size and diversity for statistical feasibility.
 Keep it short and simple, and offer some sort of reward for helping.
 Often it can be non-monetary; recognition goes a long way.
 What’s more difficult is deciding what questions to ask and what to do with the responses.
 That’s where internal influence from your sales team and external influence from outside industry experts comes in.
 Identify the goal of the survey, choose the best target audience, and tailor just a handful of questions to the specific responses you require.

-It’s funny, but I find that customers are willing to pay more for what they want than what a company tells they they should want.
+It’s funny, but I find that customers are willing to pay more for what they want more than what a company tells their customers what they should want.
 Ever been invited to participate in an Adler-Weiner Research program?
 The companies who hire them to conduct consumer research seem to agree with what I’m saying.

 So stop telling customers what they want!
 Ask them.